-I’ve also had a bit of epiphany earlier today while de-kinking my body in yoga, that my negative emotions are not so negative.
+I also had a bit of an epiphany earlier today while de-kinking my body in yoga, that my negative emotions are not so negative.
 For example, isn’t guilt really saying, “C’mon, you’ve got talents you’re not using.”
-Isn’t pain saying, “Do something different.”
+Isn’t pain saying, “Do something different?”
 Isn’t boredom saying, “This isn’t my path in life.”
 Isn’t doubt really saying, “I can’t do something, but I think I might like to try.”

 Aren’t “negative” emotions like guardian angels?
 And besides, isn’t it fun to laugh until you cry?

 I cycled with Edwin Tucker from Nepal to Tibet, including cycling up to Everest Base Camp.
 Edwin met Cathy in Kathmandu shortly before I arrived on the scene, and here we see the result — Ms. Anna Tucker getting an early start as a world bicycle tourist featured here aboard my bicycle.
 The Tuckers went above and beyond the call of hospitality when hosting my recent stay at their lovely home in Vancouver.
 And for the record, I’ve actually been inspired to think about this having kids thing everyone seems to be doing at my age.